Are you in-network with my insurance?

 Here are some suggested questions you may want to ask your insurance company about your mental health coverage.
 There is usually an 800 number on the back of your insurance card.
 We recommend that you print out this page and fill it out as you speak with the insurance company.
 Please make a copy of the answers for your therapist at your first session.

-What percentage will you pay for each session?
+9) What will you pay for each session?